Did you know that Prostate Cancer is one of the three leading causes of cancer in Singaporean males?

 - Impaired sexual function

-- Loss of desire for sexual activity
+- A loss of or no desire for sexual activity

 - Osteoporosis (bone health issues)